Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 “AI phone calls sound robotic”

-Modern voice AI in 2026 uses natural language processing with conversational pacing, contextual responses, and industry-specific vocabulary.
+Spoiler alert: modern voice AI in 2026 uses natural language processing with conversational pacing, contextual responses, and industry-specific vocabulary.
 It understands “balayage,” “gel extensions,” “deep tissue,” and “HIIT class.”
-Most callers do not realize they are speaking with AI.
+Most callers don’t realize they’re speaking with AI.

-And the comparison is not AI versus a perfect human receptionist.
-The comparison is AI versus voicemail.
+And the real comparison isn’t AI versus a perfect human receptionist.
+It’s AI versus voicemail.
 An AI that answers instantly and books the appointment is infinitely better than a voicemail nobody leaves.

 “$119 per month is another expense I don’t need”

 If the AI captures just two additional bookings per month at $85 average, it has paid for itself.
 Most Vagaro businesses miss 5 to 10 calls per day.
-Even recovering 10% of those calls generates $1,300 to $2,600 per month in additional revenue — a 1,000%+ return on $119.
+Even recovering 10% of those calls generates $1,300 to $2,600 per month in additional revenue.
+That’s a 1,000%+ return on $119.

 Why do salon clients still prefer calling over online booking?